skyglass/books-online-microservices-demo/README.md

 - find "**product getProduct**" span and make sure that it has "**username-reactive=test**" Tag and 3 Logs

-- you can add any custom tags and any custom logs to any span! see the source code for "**product-composite**" and "**product**" microservices for more details
+- you can add any custom tags and any custom logs to any span!
+See the source code for "**product-composite**" and "**product**" microservices for more details